 Subscribe to Alerts

-For more information see Alerts.
-When subscribed to an alert, a user will receive alerts for all clinics.
+When subscribed to Alerts, a user will receive alerts for all clinics.

 - On the User Edit window, click the Alert Subs tab.

-- Highlight the alerts to subscribe the user to.
+- Highlight the alerts to subscribe the user.

 - Click OK to save.